Alaska

 The threat

-The Western Arctic is in danger of being opened to oil and gas leasing.
+More of the Western Arctic is in danger of being opened to oil and gas leasing.
 In 2013, we won a major victory for this area by persuading the Obama administration to create a land-management plan that set aside special areas of the Western Arctic.
 These prime habitat areas were to be protected from oil and gas leasing.
 All together, they spanned about 11 million acres.
-Areas with critical wildlife habitat, such as Teshekpuk Lake, Colville River and Utukok Uplands, were to be protected among them.
-Now the Trump administration plans to revise this plan and put the protected areas back in the crosshairs of oil and gas development.
-Industrial development and new infrastructure could damage habitat and disrupt age-old migration, birthing and nesting patterns for the Western Arctic’s caribou, migratory birds, fish and other animals.
+Designated Special Areas with critical wildlife habitat, such as Teshekpuk Lake, Colville River and Utukok Uplands, were to be protected among them.

 What we're doing